 Katherine, aka Kit Bennett, in Children of Time.
 When the Doctor, Sherlock Holmes, and Dr. John Watson meet her for the first time, she already knows all three very well.
 Her words and behavior as they exchange goodbyes at the end of her episode implies that she will never seen Holmes and Watson again.
 (The story takes place during World War II, so both men would most likely be dead already.)

-Both used and averted in The Time Traveller's Wife.
+Both used and averted in The Time Traveler's Wife.
 Henry is well aware that Clare is meeting him for the first time when he goes back and she's six, and behaves accordingly.
 Ditto for anyone else he meets on his time travels.
 The "oh, we haven't met yet" scenario tends to arrive when he meets people he will time-travel to, but hasn't yet—Clare at the beginning of the novel, and Alba right before she's born and at the very end.

 The first time Henry meets Clare, she seems to know him.
 After the initial confusion, he is overjoyed to meet someone from his future.